econ-ark/PARK/Hetero-And-Macro/central-banks-hark-and-ssj.md

 ### Reiter (2010):
    - SS Micro and Dyn Macro _can be solved independently_
 	 - _Why_?
 Idiosyncratic shocks 100x larger than agg
-	 - So agg shocks $\approx$ 'small' perturbation of dstn
+	 - So agg shocks cause 'small' perturbation of dstn
-   - $\Rightarrow$ Singularity: 2014-2018
+   - $\Rightarrow$ Reiter Singularity: 2014-2018
    - Culmination: "Sequence Space Jacobian" Toolkit: <!-- link -->
-     - Bring us your micro SS
+     - Bring us your micro SS ...
 	   - With Jacobians wrt PF aggregate shocks
-	 - We'll give you the dynamic macro
+	 - ...
+We'll give you the dynamic macro

 ## Where Does Econ-ARK Fit in this Narrative?